ibm-cloud-docs/power-iaas/ordering-direct-link.md

     ![BGP and connections](images/bgp-connections.png){: caption="Figure 1.
 BGP and connections" caption-side="bottom"}

-    Border Gateway Protocol (BGP) sessions are configured for the {{site.data.keyword.dl_short}} Connect service in such a way that when a fault is detected on a {{site.data.keyword.dl_short}} Connect instance, the BGP routes traffic to an alternate {{site.data.keyword.dl_short}} Connect instance.
+    Border Gateway Protocol (BGP) sessions are configured for the {{site.data.keyword.dl_short}} Connect service in such a way that when a fault is detected on a {{site.data.keyword.dl_short}} Connect instance, the BGP routes traffic to an alternative {{site.data.keyword.dl_short}} Connect instance.
 For 10 Gbps connections, use the new ports that are not GRE capable.
 Ports that are GRE capable can use only up to a 5 Gbps speed.

     Refer to the following table to identify the ports and port groups that you must select for the redundant {{site.data.keyword.dl_short}} Connect instance: